SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 11. In the ***Metadata Explorer*** application main menue, click on ***Browse Connections***.<br><br>
 ![](/exercises/ex1/images/ex1-033b.JPG)<br><br>

-12. In order to easily find our connection to the target S3 Object Store, you may leverage the search functionality.
+12. In order to easily find our connection to the target HANA Cloud Database, you may leverage the search functionality.
 Enter `TechEd` into the search field and click on the spyclass icon.
-Click on the **`TechEd2020_S3`** tile.<br><br>
+Click on the **`TechEd_HANA`** tile.<br><br>
 ![](/exercises/ex1/images/ex1-034b.JPG)<br><br>

 13. On the next screen search for your user schema that you selected in your Pipeline, e.g. XXXX_EPM_TARGET, where XXXX stands for your user ID.<br><br>